Suicidal thoughts - How to support someone

 A crisis plan is sometimes called a safety plan.
 Ideally a crisis plan should be made before someone is in crisis, but it is never too late to start.

-If someone is being supported by a care coordinator, they should already have a crisis plan in place.
-You can ask them to show you their crisis plan.
-But it is their choice if they show you or not.
+If someone is being supported by a NHS mental health team, they might already have a crisis plan in place.
+You can ask them to show you their crisis plan if they have one.
+But it is their choice whether to show you.

 The aim of a crisis plan is to think about what support someone needs when they are in crisis.
 This may include:

 - talking to a certain person or helpline,